codefellows/seattle-code-201d79/class-15/LECTURE.md

     * Database (mongoDB / SQL).
     * Serve side logic.
     * Cloud services (AWS, Web Site hosting services).

-Monday: Focus on planning and exectution.
+Monday: Focus on planning and execution.

-* What constructor do we need.
+* What models / constructor functions do we need?
 * What behaviors are does our application to be a minimal viable product.
   * 2 - 5 features / behaviors.
-  * try to thinkg of these from the users perspective.
+  * try to think of these from the users perspective.
 * Not a huge focus on code writing.
   * Wireframes for your UI.

 Tuesday / Wednesday: Focus on implementation and iteration:

-* What things are we implementing
+* What code are we implementing
 * What is left to do / what needs to be done better.
 * Producing and commiting code that satisfies your MVP.
 * Hopefully we reach MVP functionality by EOD Wednesday.

-Thursday: polish our Apps and Practice our Presentation
+Thursday: Polish our Apps and Practice our Presentation.

 Friday: Ideally no work is done, focus on presenting.

+* We present at 3:00PM on Friday (10 / 08)

 ### Project Prep Assignments